 - Follow trends in content development and dissemination, regularly evaluate APA’s content against competitors.
 Keep up to date on mental health news and scientific research.

 Sept 2016 - Present (Passion Project): Co-Founder and Chief Content Officer, Cork Hounds, LLC

 Cork Hounds is a site and mobile app for finding dog-friendly vineyards in the United States.
 We let our users know if dogs are allowed: outdoors, on the patio/porch, in the tasting room or sometimes all of the above.
 In addition, Cork Hounds provides information on tasting fees, hours of operation, Google ratings and travel blogs to vineyards/wineries Cork Hounds has visited with our own pups.
+My role: